 As regards industrial relations and wage policy in particular, institutional logics are assumed to differ along a continuum from market logic whereas wages are perceived as the result of supply and demand in competitive and efficient markets to the logic of coordination containing the belief that bilateral wage bargaining results in an outcome that secures interests of both parties to the collective agreement, labour and employers.
 Moreover, institutional logics might be further differentiated in terms of either conflicting or compatible sub-logics that prevail between different or even within populations of actors.
-For instance, German employers and trade unions used to share a common belief in collective bargaining cooperation.
-However, while employers have participated in multiple-employer wage bargaining due to their belief in its function to increase productivity by providing industrial peace, trade unions' participation can be traced to the assumption that wage bargaining result in fairer and economically more sustainable wages than market competition.
-However, Fligstein (2011), in his seminal paper on 'Strategic Action Fields' pointed to some problems of the institution-al logics perspective, that, in his view, 'tends to imply too much consensus in the field and too little concern over actors' positions, the creation of rules in the field that favour the most powerful over the less powerful.' (ibid.: 4).
+For instance, German employers and trade unions used to share a common belief in collective bargaining due to their belief in its function to increase productivity by providing industrial peace, trade unions' participation can be traced to the assumption that wage bargaining result in fairer and economically more sustainable wages than market competition.

-A second and third concept that have proved helpful in examining cultural-cognitive systems (Scott 2008: 187) and have also been adopted by social movement theorists (Benford and Snow 2000; McAdam et al. 2001; Davis et al. 2005; Fligstein 2011) are that of 'framing processes' and 'repertoires of contention'.
+A second and third concept that have proved helpful in examining cultural-cognitive systems (Scott 2008: 187) and have also been adopted by social movement theorists (Benford and Snow 2000; McAdam et al. 2001; Davis et al. 2005) are that of 'framing processes' and 'repertoires of contention'.
 Scott (2008: 188) points to Erving Goffman (1974: 21) who was the first to employ the concept of cultural frames to refer to 'schemata of interpretation' that enable individuals 'to locate, perceive, identify, and label' events occurring to them in ways that establish their meanings.
 Frege and Kelly (2003, 2004) took up the concept of framing processes in their theoretical contribution on strategic choices of trade unions (see section 1.4.).
 Most interestingly, they argue that the adoption of particular initiatives, such as organising in the USA and the UK in the 1990s, may reflect the emergence of new union leadership able to frame issues and solutions in ways that command the support of union activists and members.
 However, 'given the innumerable ways in which people [and organisations] could, in principle, deploy their resources in pursuit of common ends ... at any point in time, the repertoire of collective action available to a population is surprisingly limited' (Tilly 1978: 151).
 Thus, trade unions' repertoire of collective action is conceived to be limited and bounded by both, their own history of collective action as well as regulations, norms and cultural beliefs residing in the relevant organisational fields.